• Skip to primary navigation

 Lemon Garlic Anchovy Pasta plated to be served

-Toasted bread crumbs used to be used in Sicily instead of parmesan because it was affordable and available.
-Parmesan was expensive and difficult to get at the time.
-Toasted bread crumbs provide a texture to the pasta similar to the parmesan.
-Full disclosure: I used toasted bread crumbs and parmesan because I'm a fat mamaluke.
+Toasted bread crumbs.
+These used to be used in Sicily instead of parmesan because it was affordable and available.
+Parmigiana was expensive and difficult to get at the time.
+Toasted bread crumbs provide a texture to the pasta similar to the parmigiana.

-Toasting the bread crumbs takes about 5-10 minutes so I would start with that unless you have toasted bread crumbs on hand.
+Step 1: Toasting the bread crumbs takes about 5-10 minutes so I would start with that unless you have toasted bread crumbs on hand.
 Start by bringing a small pan to medium-high heat.
 Add some olive oil to the pan and once it's hot, pour in some bread crumbs.

 You want to stay on top of this because the bread crumbs will stick to the pan if you don't keep them moving.
 Continue tossing or stirring the bread crumbs every 15-30 seconds until they are browned.
 Then place them on a paper towel-lined plate to cool.
-The paper towel will absorb any excess moisture so that they don't stick together.
+The paper towel will absorb any excess moisture so they don't stick together.

 Garlic, Anchovy, capers, and parsley in olive oil in a pan on the stove

-Slowly add in more pasta water as necessary.
+Step 5: Slowly add in more pasta water as necessary.
 If the sauce looks oily instead of creamy, you should add more water.
 Continue stirring while the pan is on the medium-low until the sauce begins to stick to the pasta.
 Stir in the remaining parsley and toss with the toasted bread crumbs.

 Serve garlic anchovy pasta with a giant glass of white or red wine or whatever your nightcap will be tonight.

-Brie Pasta
+Creamy Brie Pasta

 📖 Recipe